kyma-project/community/capabilities/application-connectivity.md

 * Connectors
     * In the case of integration with the legacy system, which is not exposed using open standards, like REST, or if it is hidden behind a network firewall, the connectors will be provided.
-    * The connector ensures that a legacy system will be exposed in the same way as other systems, and the required translation of the API calls or events will be done.
+    * The connector ensures that a legacy system will be exposed in the same way as other systems, and the required translation of the API calls or events will be handled.
     * The palette of provided connectors should be kept to the necessary minimum and wherever possible, the industry standards must be used.